George

 The alternate domination of one faction

-natural to party dissension, which in different ages
+to party dissension, which in different ages and countries

-and countries has perpetrated the most horrid enormities,
+has perpetrated the most horrid enormities, is itself

-is itself a frightful despotism.
-But this leads at
+a frightful despotism.
+But this leads at length to a

-length to a more formal and permanent despotism.
-The
+more formal and permanent despotism.
+The disorders and

-the minds of men to seek security and repose in the
+of men to seek security and repose in the absolute power

-more fortunate than his competitors, turns this disposition
+his competitors, turns this disposition to the purposes

-to the purposes of his own elevation, on the ruins
+of his own elevation, on the ruins of Public Liberty.

 Without looking forward to an extremity

-entirely out of sight,) the common and continual mischiefs
+out of sight,) the common and continual mischiefs of

-of the spirit of party are sufficient to make it the
+the spirit of party are sufficient to make it the interest

-interest and duty of a wise people to discourage and
+and duty of a wise people to discourage and restrain

 It serves always to distract the Public

-and false alarms; kindles the animosity of one part
+false alarms; kindles the animosity of one part against

 It opens the door to foreign influence and corruption,

-itself through the channels of party passions.
-Thus
+through the channels of party passions.
+Thus the policy

-the policy and the will of one country are subjected
+and the will of one country are subjected to the policy

 There is an opinion, that parties in